The Tag class turned out to be something of a beast, partly because

 Properties that Relate to Attributes

-properties have an
+The className and classList properties have an

 interesting relationship on the browser side: Altering one affects the other,

-which means that it's possible to use array-based operations on classList
+which means that it's possible to use array-based operations on classList,

 <div id="example" class="class1 class2 class3">Example div</div>